Updated: May 4

 Community not-for-profit organizations offer many helpful services that can range from household repairs and yard maintenance to elder daycare programs and caregiver respite grants.
 Sliding scale fees are another not-for-profits feature.
 Therefore, your loved one will have to meet eligibility criteria, to receive a reduced rate.

-Janet Yagoda Shagam, Ph.D., is a freelance medical and science writer and the author of “An Unintended Journey: A Caregiver's Guide to Dementia.”
-Available through Amazon.
+Content Contributor: Janet Yagoda Shagam, Ph.D., is a freelance medical and science writer and the author of "An Unintended Journey: A Caregiver's Guide to Dementia.", available through Amazon.
+Please visit our Author's page to learn more and find this title.
 The opinions expressed by contributing authors are not necessarily the opinions of the Dementia Society, Inc. We do not endorse nor guarantee products, comments, suggestions, links, or other forms of the content contained within blog posts- that have been provided to us with permission, or otherwise.
 Dementia Society does not provide medical advice, please consult your doctor. www.DementiaSociety.org